fxcircus/frontegg-prehook-examples/README.md

    nodemon server.js

-3. Open a second terminal window, run `ngrok http 5000` You will get an endpoint, like `https://[ID].ngrok-free.app` where you can send all the Prehook events.
+3. Open a second terminal window, run `ngrok http 5000` You will get an endpoint, like `https://[ID].ngrok-free.app`.
+   You will send all the Prehook events to this endpoint.

 ### Setting Up Prehook Endpoints
 For example, to test the invite endpoint, set the endpoint in the Frontegg prehook setup to: